agrewal/qatar/README.md

 # qatar

-Qatar is a simple queuing system backed by an on-disk key-value store using `pebble`.
+`qatar` is a simple queuing system backed by an on-disk key-value store using `pebble`.
 You can enqueue or dequeue a payload of type `[]byte`

 # Usage